aiidateam/aiida-core/docs/source/developer_guide/devel_tutorial/code_plugin.rst

 Note that all the file names you need to modify are not absolute path names (you don't know the name of the folder where it will be created) but rather the path relative to the scratch folder.

 5. local_copy_list: a list of length-two-tuples: (localabspath, relativedestpath).
-Copies files sitting on the aiida server to the cluster
+Files to be copied from the aiida server to the cluster.

 6. remote_copy_list: a list of tuples: (remotemachinename, remoteabspath, relativedestpath).
-Copies a file/folder from a remote source to a remote destination, sitting both on the same machine.
+Files/folders to be copied from a remote source to a remote destination, sitting both on the same machine.

 7. retrieve_singlefile_list: a list of triplets, in the form